Atmosera-CoPilot-Dev/self-paced/python/data-store/instructions.md

 ## Part 1 Add file logging

-1) Open the program.py and logger.py files (or project if you are using PyCharm) in File_IO/Before/file_io_before.
+1) Open the program.py and logger.py files (or project if you are using PyCharm) Before/file_io_before.
 Notice that the program.py file depends upon the logger.py file.

 2) Run program.py and observe that it outputs a message warning that logging must be implemented.